The gray body approximation for radiative heat transfer in evacuated tube solar collectors: Effects of envelope infrared transparency: Theory

 \subsection{Background}

-The heat transfers in an evacuated tube collector take place between two cylindrical coaxial bodies, the inner one at temperature $T_1$ and the outer one at temperature $T_2$ .
-It will be assumed that the coaxial cylinders have infinite length along their axis as the diameter is much smaller than the length.
-The cases where the two bodies are non-transmitting to thermal infrared radiation, has been considered for applications in solar collectors and vacuum glazings \cite{Ma2010, Window1981}.

-The radiative transfer between two coupled, infinitely extended planes with opaque surfaces has been discussed in textbooks such as those of Holman \cite{Holman1997} and Howell et al \cite{Howell2010}.
-Applying the grey body approximation in which the total hemispherical absorptivity is assumed not to depend on the spectral distribution of the incoming radiation, the rate of radiative heat energy transfer per unit area per unit time between the two surfaces is given by the Stefan radiation law in the form:
+The heat transfers in an evacuated tube collector take place between two cylindrical coaxial bodies, the inner one at temperature $T_1$ and the outer one at temperature $T_2$.
+It is assumed that the cylinders have infinite length along their axis.
+Only the case where the two coaxial bodies are non-transmitting to thermal infrared radiation has been considered for applications in solar collectors and an analogous approximation has been made for the parallel plate geometry in vacuum glazings \cite{Ma2010, Window1981}.
+The radiative transfer between two coupled, infinitely extended planes with opaque surfaces has been discussed in textbooks such as those of Holman \cite{Holman1997} and Howell et al. \cite{Howell2010} Applying the gray body approximation in which the total hemispherical absorptivity is assumed not to depend on the spectral distribution of the incoming radiation, the rate of the radiative heat flux between the two surfaces is given by the Stefan radiation law in the following form:

-where $T_1$ and $T_2$ are the (absolute) temperatures of each surface and $\sigma$ is the Stefan Boltzmann constant.
-This equation relies on the assumption that the radiating bodies are ‘fully coupled’ meaning that emitted photons from one surface are always intercepted by the other, and the effective emissivity is given by:
+where $T_1$ and $T_2$ are the temperatures of each surface and $\sigma$ is the Stefan Boltzmann constant.
+This equation relies on the assumption that the radiating bodies are ``fully coupled" meaning that emitted photons from one surface are always intercepted by the other, and the effective emissivity is given by:

 where $\varepsilon_1 (T_1)$ and $\varepsilon_2 (T_2)$ are the total hemispherical emissivities of each body at their respective temperatures.
 In the case where the two bodies are infinite coaxial cylinders, the bodies are not fully coupled and some of the radiation emitted by the outer body does not intercept the inner.
 The effective emissivity in the coaxial geometry then becomes: